The Russia Investigations: What Does Devin Nunes Know?

 You are going to look mighty stupid if your partisan report actually says these Russians weren't helping Trump. https://t.co/oklICvjZpu

-They say Nunes and the committee's GOP majority won't even ask the questions — of witnesses, or by way of documents and other materials — that might result in the answers they don't want to hear.
+They say Nunes and the committee's GOP majority won't even ask the questions — of witnesses or by way of documents and other materials — that might result in the answers they don't want to hear.

-There have been some indications that members of the House intelligence committee might have a little gambler's remorse about their play: a few broke from another of Nunes' conclusions, that the U.S. intelligence community was wrong in assessing that Putin's active measures were aimed at supporting Trump.
+There have been some indications that members of the House intelligence committee might have a little gambler's remorse about their play: A few broke from another of Nunes' conclusions, that the U.S. intelligence community was wrong in assessing that Putin's active measures were aimed at supporting Trump.

 Trying to sell that message and the big one exonerating the president might have been a bridge too far, as some members told Politico's Kyle Cheney.